bhowmickkrishnendu/CRUD-DB-App/README.md

 Once the application is running, you can access it in your web browser at http://localhost.
 You can perform CRUD operations on the Contacts table.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.
+Note that the code snippet above is just an example and may not be related to the actual code of your CRUD application.

 ## Code Snippet

 ```php